dkintop/dkintop.github.io/_posts/2020-03-03-post_graduation_project.markdown

 * a feature that compiles all patient data and presents in a logical and visually appealing way to monitor score progress.
 * a simple way for users to select a patient, a test to administer,  and then be presented with a form to easily input test scores and generate a result based on the individual tests scoring parameters.

 I plan to build this project using a back end rails api to manage the databases and using a React front end to create a simple yet appealing UI that people will want to use.
-There is a lot of knowledge that I will need to seek out in order to develop this as there are several features I have no experience in implementing, But I think it will give me a great
+There is a lot of knowledge that I will need to seek out in order to develop this as there are several features I have no experience in implementing, But I think it will give me a great  learning experience and will be a great portfolio piece once finished!